Super Water-Repellent Furoshiki NAGARE official site >> - design -

 STARRY SKY

-designer Sara Kikkoji
+designer: Sara Kikkoji

 This is an image of a winter starry sky.
 When water is repelled, the water drops make the starry sky twinkle.